thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 Your objective is to:
 - Collect telemetry from both devices
-- Calculate the absolute temperature difference between indoor and outdoor readings
+- Calculate the absolute temperature difference between the indoor and outdoor readings
 - Store the result as telemetry on the warehouse asset
 - Visualize and monitor this value in real time